-Entering selection 15 (or the appropriate selection on the menu) followed by Return> produces a screen identical to SCREEN 8-25.
-First you must select the desired frequency and type of tone to apply from the five choices offered, followed by Return>.
+Entering selection 15 (or the appropriate selection on the menu) followed by Return produces a screen similar to SCREEN 8-25, except that the title on the top line specifies "Route Tone."
+First you must select the type of tone to apply from the five choices offered, followed by Return.
 For example, if you want to route a high frequency continuous tone, you would select option #3.
 PressureMAP would then prompt you for a card and pair designation.